ebatty/MathToolsforNeuroscience/README.md

 There are three components to the course: video lectures, comprehension questions, and tutorials.

 **Video lectures**: The course consists of short video lectures each structured around a specific topic (10-20 minutes per video).
 We have created most of these videos using a Khan academy inspired style.
-We don't want to reinvent the wheel so when great videos already exist on a specific topic, we link to it instead, but this will mostly occur in the linear algebra section.
+We don't want to reinvent the wheel so when great videos already exist on a specific topic, we link to those instead, but this will mostly occur in the linear algebra section.

 **Comprehension questions**: These are short questions designed to be looked at right after watching the videos to consolidate your knowledge and try out quick computations.
 Both questions and answers are provided below.